What is cybersecurity?

 What financial aid opportunities exist for me?

 Because this program is designed primarily for working professionals, graduate or teaching assistantships are not available.
 In many cases, students receive financial support from their employers.
-However, for Cybersecurity M.P.S. students only, two specialized federal scholarship programs are available: The DoD Information Assurance Scholarship Program (IASP) and Federal Cybercorps Scholarship for Service (SFS) programs.
-Both cover full tuition, annual stipends, and other educational costs in exchange for working in a cybersecurity capability for the US government upon graduation.
+However, for Cybersecurity M.P.S. students, the Federal CyberCorps Scholarship for Service (SFS) program is the primary scholarship opportunity for our students.
+The highly selective, merit-based SFS program covers full-time tuition, annual stipends, and other educational costs in exchange for working in a cybersecurity capability for the US government upon graduation.
 US Citizenship, full-time enrollment, and ability to obtain a US Government security clearance are required.
-Visit https://cisa.umbc.edu/scholarships/ for more information and application information.
+Visit the UMBC Center for Cybersecurity CyberCorps: Scholarships for Service webpage for more information and application information.

 Do you admit students for summer sessions?